Audio Myths & DAW Wars

 - Skill - The world is full of marketing departments trying to convince you that equipment and specifications can substitute for talent & hard work.
 This is not true, the 'performance' transcends the medium every time.
 The performance includes musicianship, vocals, orchestration,

 arrangement and the mixing decisions.
 These are all under your control and have little to do with the DAW software you use or plugins you have.

 Spend time on any forum devoted to any Digital Audio Workstation (DAWs) software or music production and you will see users making unsubstantiated claims about the audio quality of this or that DAW.
 Protagonists will

 say a given DAW is clearly and audibly superior to another.
 To be frank, that's just nonsense.
-Any DAW software that uses at least 32 Bit floating point calculations will be capable of processing audio without introducing unwanted
+Any DAW software that uses, at least, 32 Bit floating point calculations will process audio without

 So why do these perceptions about differences in DAW quality persist and why do you see many 'famous' producers and recording engineers extolling the virtues of one DAW's audio quality or some new 128 Bit @ 256 kHz audio

 format?
 Surely these guys know what they are talking about.
 The answer is, as usual, complex: